Rosy Parlane: Career

 Parlane co-founded the avant-garde rock trio Thela in Auckland, New Zealand in 1992.
 They released two LPs over the years.
 Thela disbanded four years later, after which Parlane burnt his guitar, moved to Melbourne, Australia, and began working on solo material.
 At that time, he also was part of the duo Parmentier with fellow Thela ex-member Dion Workman.

 In 1998, Parlane and Workman founded the Sigma Editions record label, which released music by themselves, David Haines, and Vladislav Delay.
 The name is a reference to Alexander Trocchi's plan for a utopian artist colony.

 Parlane moved to London in 2000 and formed the ensemble Sakada with Mattin and Eddie Prévost.

-In 2004 he released Iris, which was described as "extraordinary passages of filigreed and tessellated electronic minutiae and static flutter that evoke the crystalline hissing of ice in white heat".
+In 2004 he released the album Iris, which was described as "extraordinary passages of filigreed and tessellated electronic minutiae and static flutter that evoke the crystalline hissing of ice in white heat".

-In 2006 he released Jessamine, which featured Tetuzi Akiyama using a samurai sword to play a resonator guitar.
+In 2006, he released Jessamine, which featured Tetuzi Akiyama using a samurai sword to play a resonator guitar.
 It finished with a piece featuring eight different guitarists, including Michael Morley, Stefan Neville, Lasse Marhaug, Campbell Kneale, Donald McPherson and David Mitchell.

-In 2008 he collaborated with Fennesz on a track on Black Sea.
+In 2008, he collaborated with Fennesz on a track on Black Sea.

-In 2009 he exhibited a piece of audio art in the Sonic Museum exhibition at the Auckland War Memorial Museum and performed a live score for a film at the New Zealand International Film Festivals.
+In 2009, he exhibited a piece of audio art in the Sonic Museum exhibition at the Auckland War Memorial Museum and performed a live score for a film at the New Zealand International Film Festivals.